 Prefetch request is issued early enough, but not too early that the prefetched data just sits in the cache(even worse: it gets evicted before it is used.)

-for the program to access the data,
+The data arrives just-in-time for the program to access the data,

 I like to quote an example of ordering food while leaving for home from work.